lhw-1/rgbd-pathfinder/README.md

 ## Installation

 Before the installation, it is recommended to set up a new conda environment (though not mandatory).
+The code should work with Python >= 3.6.

 ```
-conda create --name my_env python=3.8
+conda create --name my_env python=3.6
 conda activate my_env
 ```